 \section{Fluid Equations and Ansatz}

-We investigate planar expansion of an initially neutral, nonrelativistic plasma.
-Assuming the collisional mean free path increases faster than $L$, the dynamics in the late stage is collisionless as long as
+We consider the planar expansion of an initially neutral, nonrelativistic, semi-infinite plasma slab occupying the negative half space $x<0$ and ionized to a charge state $Z$.
+The dynamics of the plasma of a length scale $L(t)$ is considered, and the electron temperature is assumed to have a spatiotemporal variation $T_e(x,t)$ in this expanding plasma region. $T_e(x,t)$ can be obtained from an energy equation for the electrons, that might include an external heating or cooling mechanism, or from an appropriate equation of state describing the physics.

+In typical laser heated plasmas, the collisional mean free path of the electrons $\lambda_{\rm mf}\sim T_e^2n_e^{-1}$ increases faster than the expanding plasma length scale $L$.
+In such cases, the plasma eventually reaches a stage when the mean free path exceeds the plasma length scale, and the plasma becomes collisionless,

-where $\lmfp$ and $\nu_{ei}$ are the collisional mean free path and (electron-ion) collision frequency, and the superscript $0$ denotes their characteristic values in the late stage of the expansion.
-The mean free path can also be written as
+Here the subscript $0$ denotes the characteristic values in the collisionless stage. $\nu_{ei0}$ and $\lambda_{\rm mf0}$ are the characteristic (electron-ion) collision frequency and collisional mean free path in this stage.
+The mean free path can also be expressed in terms of the characteristic electron temperature $T_{e0}$ and density $n_{e0}$ as

-where $\ln{\Lambda}$ is the Coulomb logarithm, and $T_{e0}$ and $n_{e0}$ are the characteristic electron temperature and density in this stage.
-We describe the plasma evolution by the non-relativistic, collisionless hydrodynamic equations for the electrons and ions coupled through the self-consistent electrostatic field determined by Poisson's equation.
-The electrons in the expanding plasma have a temperature distribution $T_e(x,t)$, while the ions are assumed to be cold.
+where $\ln{\Lambda}$ is the Coulomb logarithm.
+We describe the plasma evolution in this stage by the non-relativistic, collisionless hydrodynamic equations for the electrons and ions.
+The ion fluid is assumed to be cold and is coupled to the electron fluid through the electrostatic field determined by Poisson's equation.
 The coupled two-fluid system is governed by the equations:

 where the subscript $\alpha = e,i$ denotes the quantities for the electron and ion fluids respectively.
-The first line represents the two continuity equations for the electron and ion fluids, while the second and third equations are the fluid momentum equations for the ions and the electrons respectively.
-The fourth equation is the Poisson equation, which gives the electrostatic field that drives the expansion.
-Closure of these hydrodynamic equations requires an equation describing the electron fluid temperature $T_e(x,t)$.
+The first line represents two continuity equations for the ion and electron fluids, while the second and third equations are the fluid momentum equations for the ions and electrons respectively.
+The fourth equation is the Poisson equation, which gives the electrostatic field driving the expansion.
+The equation describing the electron fluid temperature $T_e(x,t)$ closes these hydrodynamic equations.
 The type of closure depends on the method for solving the system.

 To obtain universal behavior of the expansion especially at later times, we choose a self-similar Ansatz.
-Self-similar solutions provide the behavior when a characteristics time-dependent length scale $X(t)$ of the dynamics much exceeds its initial value,
+Self-similar solutions provide the behavior when a characteristic time-dependent length scale $X(t)$ of the dynamics much exceeds its initial value,